Don't Tell Alfred

 Nancy Mitford.
 With a dust jacket design by Cecil Beaton.

 Hamish Hamilton.
 London.
 1960.
 First edition.
-Hardback, octavo; green cloth-bound boards, dust jacket.
+Hardback, octavo; green cloth-bound boards, gilt title to spine, dust jacket.
 248 pages.
 English.
 190 x 130mm.
 0.35kg. .
-Very good, in very good dust jacket; light shelf wear to jacket, slight wear to top forecorners and head of spine neatly repaired with tape to verso, light toning to spine, price-clipped; light offsetting to front endpaper, slight dustiness and spotting to top edge, no inscriptions.
+Very good, in very good dust jacket; slight shelf to jacket, short 1cm tear at base of front fold, slight soiling to rear white panel, not price-clipped; light offsetting to endpapers, light browning to pages, previous owner's inscription.